 - To support community awareness and collaboration regarding the needs of young children of diverse backgrounds and their families

-- Based on carefully designed inclusion model (range of cultures, ages, abilities)
+- Based on a carefully designed inclusion model (range of cultures, ages, abilities)

 - Emergent curriculum based on play as a way children learn